MassDotMoney/nested-ledger-plugin/README.md

 It is also possible to sideload the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).

-*Note: You may find APDU's for a transaction in `./apdus/transferFrom`.
+*Note: APDU's are stored in `./apdus/transferFrom`.
 Use the file to make sure the plugin doesn't blind-sign.
 Remember to open the app. ;)*